Kitanomaru Park – great for spring & autumn photos

-Kitanomaru Park has strong ties to Tokyo’s Imperial Palace.
+Kitanomaru Park has strong ties to Tokyo’s Imperial Palace of which I’m a fan.
 So it’s a little strange it took me so long to get there.
 Laugh if you will!
 Still, it was good to photograph it finally.
 It wasn’t exactly what I expected.
-I didn’t find as much as I wanted there.
+I was hoping there’d be more.
+Anyway, let’s explore it.

 First, I made a mistake visiting it for the first time in the summer.
-The park is almost a sea of green.
-I didn’t find it very attractive, except for the hydrangeas.
+The park was almost a sea of green.
+I didn’t find it attractive, except for the hydrangeas.
 The pond in the middle looked nice, though.
 Other than that, I couldn’t find many options for photographs.

 To experience the park at its best, go in autumn or spring.
 During those seasons, there are more flowers throughout the grounds.
 Chidorigafuchi Green Way, over the moat, is famous for its cherry blossoms in spring.
 Autumn is good too when the tree leaves change color.